saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 {% endif %}{% endraw %}
 ```

-When we render this, we get the following:
+When we render this, with the hostname still being `'ar.core.ams01'`, we get the following:

 ```yaml
 proxy_minion: